-The Don Tony Show / WWE RAW Post Show 10/13/25
+Pro Wrestling News Report (October 15, 2025)

 - WWE releases Thirteen (13) from NXT, Evolve and WWE ID including Wes Lee, Lance Anoa’i, Kylie Rae, Stevie Turner and Zayda Steel

-- Full Story: Tony Khan caught lying about AEW All Out attendance; then tries to stop the Texas Government and State Comptroller from releasing the numbers (which is public information)
+- Full Story: Tony Khan caught lying about AEW All In attendance; then tries to stop the Texas Government and State Comptroller from releasing the numbers (which is public information)

 - Paradigm Talent Agency begins signing NXT talent and DT explains why this will be a HUGE problem for WWE